 The apparatus is divided into half by a transparent perforated Plexiglas approx. 0.6 cm (w) × 45.7 cm (d) × 15.2 cm (h).
 A stopwatch for timing defeat sessions manually is also used.
 (Golden et al., 2011)

-Beside the home cage, the apparatus also consists of an open field arena for social interaction test crafted from opaque glass approx. 42 cm (w) × 42 cm (d) × 42 cm (h) and removable wire-mesh enclosures(usually two in number marked as ‘target only’ and ‘no target’) fitted in Plexiglas (10 cm (w) × 6.5 cm (d) × 42 cm (h).
+Besides the home cage, the apparatus also consists of an open field arena for social interaction tests crafted from opaque glass approx. 42 cm (w) × 42 cm (d) × 42 cm (h) and removable wire-mesh enclosures(usually two in number marked as ‘target only’ and ‘no target’) fitted in Plexiglas (10 cm (w) × 6.5 cm (d) × 42 cm (h).
 (Golden et al., 2011)

-The activity inside the social interaction arena is recorded with a video tracker such as Noldus Ethovision XT.
+The activity inside the social interaction arena is recorded with a video tracker such as Noldus Ethovision XT or ANY-Maze.

 The purpose of the social defeat protocol is to evaluate affective-like behaviors in rodents in a control vs. disease model/intervention group, by assessing their behavior in the social interaction arena.